dnanexus/dxda/README.md

 ## Quick Start

 To get started with `dx-download-agent`, download the the latest pre-compiled binary from the release page.
-The download agent takes a manifest file as input.

-* `manifest_file`: A BZ2-compressed JSON manifest file that describes, at minimimum, the following information for a download, for example:
+The download agent takes a BZ2-compressed JSON manifest file that describes, at minimimum, the following information for a download, for example:

 ```json
 {